billosys/kanin/doc/02-tutorial-work-queues.md

 We will slightly modify the ``kt-sending.lfe`` code from our previous example, to allow arbitrary messages to be sent from the command line.
-This program will schedule tasks to our work queue, so let's name it ``kt-new-task.lfe``:
+This program will schedule tasks to our work queue, so let's name it ``kt-new-task.lfe``.
+Also, note that we'll use the ``kanin-uri`` module to parse a connection string this time, instead of creating a record directly.

 ```cl
 (defmodule kt-new-task